ansys/pymapdl/doc/source/getting_started/running_mapdl.rst

 on Linux.

-If PyMAPDL successfully find a valid ANSYS installation, it will cache its path in the configuration file ``config.txt`` which can be found by following the next code:
+If PyMAPDL successfully finds a valid ANSYS installation, it caches its path in the configuration file, ``config.txt``, whose path is shown in the following code:

 .. code:: python